 P&N’s fraud, waste, and abuse team has published several articles about understanding and addressing fraud risk:

-If you're looking for more interactive resources, we recommend taking the ACFE Fraud Prevention Check-Up to find out where your gaps are, and downloading the P&N Fraud Webinar Recording and printable guide to grant fraud, waste, and abuse.
+If you're looking for more interactive resources, we recommend taking the ACFE Fraud Prevention Check-Up to find out where your gaps are, downloading the P&N and printable guide to grant fraud, waste, and abuse and visiting the Pandemic Response Accountability Committee website.

 Our team is always ready to discuss your organization’s unique situation and needs.
 Contact us to start a conversation about what an anti-fraud plan should look like at your organization.